CU-DBMI/demo-python-memory-reference-accounting/README.md

 Computer memory is generally organized as ___heaps___ which help describe chunks of the total memory available on a computer.
 These heaps may be ___private___ (only available to a specific software process) or ___shared___ (available to one or many software processes).

-#### Python and Computer Memory

-Python is an interpreted "high-level" programming language ([Python: What is Python?](https://www.python.org/doc/essays/blurb/)).
-Interpreted languages are those which include an "interpreter" which helps execute code written in a particular way ([Wikipedia: Interpreter (computing)](<https://en.wikipedia.org/wiki/Interpreter_(computing)>)).
-High-level languages such as Python often remove the requirement for software developers to manually perform memory management ([Wikipedia: High-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language)).
-Python code is executed by a commonly pre-packaged and downloaded binary call the Python [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>).
-The Python interpreter reads Python code and performs memory management as the code is executed.

 ### Memory Allocator

 Memory management is a concept which helps enable the shared use of computer memory to avoid challenges such as memory overuse (where all memory is in use and never shared to other software).
 Computer memory management often occurs through the use of a ___memory allocator___ which controls how computer memory resources are used.
 Computer software can be written to interact with memory allocators to use computer memory.
 Memory allocators may be used manually (with specific directions provided on when and how to use memory resources) or automatically (with an algorithmic approach of some kind).
-The memory allocator usually performs the following actions with memory:
+The memory allocator usually performs the following actions with memory (in addition to others):

 - __"Allocation"__: computer memory resource reservation (taking memory).
-This is sometimes also known as "`malloc`", or "memory allocate".
+This is sometimes also known as "`alloc`", or "allocate memory".
 - __"Deallocation"__: computer memory resource freeing (giving back memory for other uses).
 This is sometimes also known as "`free`", or "freeing memory from allocation".

-#### Python's Memory Manager

-Memory is managed for Python software processes automatically (when unspecified) or manually (when specified) through the Python interpreter.
-The ___Python memory manager___ manages memory through a private heap for Python software processes through the Python interpreter and CPython ([Python: Memory Management](https://docs.python.org/3/c-api/memory.html)).
-From a high-level perspective, we assume variables and other operations written in Python will automatically allocate memory through the Python interpreter when executed.

 ### Garbage Collection